-The brake systems in a car or truck are one of the most important to manage.
-You might want to drive fast and far, but when you get to where you need to go, you’ll need to safely stop.
+The brake systems in a car or truck are one of the most important to maintain.
+You might want to drive fast and far, but when you get to where you need to go, you want to stop safely.
 In this blog, we are going to break down the brake system, automotive brake repair, and look at some tips and strategies to keep your brake system safely stopping.

-First of all, the brake system’s primary function is to slow down and stop a vehicle from moving.
-The brake system does this by applying friction onto the surface of a rotating mass.
+Let’s first cover how the brakes in car function.
+The brake system stops and slows down the vehicle by applying friction onto the surface of the rotating mass.
 The rotating mass can be one of two types – either Drum Brake System or Disc Brake System – and it spins with the wheels of the car.

-On a Disc’s Brake system, there are two main parts, the brake pad, and the brake rotor.
-On a Drum Brake system, the two main parts are the brake drum and the brake shoes.
+On a Disc’s Brake system, there are two main parts, the brake pad and the brake rotor.
+On a Drum Brake system, the two main components are the brake drum and the brake shoes.
 These are the parts that make contact and slow the car.
-When contact is made with either of these two parts the Brake Drum and or Brake Disc that is rotating with the wheel is slowed and…viola!
+After making contact, the Brake Drum and or Brake Disc that is rotating with the wheel is slowed and…viola!
 The vehicle comes to a stop.

 Just as the sole of a shoe wears and becomes thin, so does the surface of the brakes.
-Most commonly when the brakes are worn out, the friction surfaces of the brake shoe or the surface of the brake pad has worn thin.
+Most commonly, when the brakes wear out, the friction surface of the brake shoe or the surface of the brake pad has worn thin.

-The first indicator is found in modern vehicles that have an electronic wear indicator.
+In most modern vehicles, the first indicator is electronic.
 When the system becomes triggered, it provides you with a warning light on your dashboard.
 There is also a component referred to as a “squealer.”
 The squealer is a small thin piece of metal that, when exposed to the brake rotor through a worn pad, makes a very high-pitched noise letting you know your brakes are worn.

-While there are many vehicles that do not have an early warning system in place, proper and regular brake inspections are necessary to avoid costly repairs in the future.
+While many vehicles have an early warning system in place, proper and regular brake inspections are necessary to avoid costly repairs in the future.
 The best way to know what condition your brakes are is to have them inspected regularly.
 Having your brake inspection done at a regular interval and doing a little brake maintenance can keep you from spending more than needed in brake repair.

-When a brake pad or brake shoes wear out and the friction material is too thin or worn away it is too late.
-The hard steel backing plate of the brake pad or the steel rivets of the brake shoe dig into the rotor or drum and damage it.
-Worn parts can also damage the hydraulic parts of the brake system by overextending the moving parts.
-The important thing to remember is when you are proactive and perform regular brake maintenance and check-ups, it helps to avoid expensive brake repairs later.
+When a brake pad or brake shoes wear out, and the friction material is too thin or worn away, it is too late.
+The hard steel backing plate of the brake pad or the steel rivets of the brake shoe digs into the rotor or drum and damage it.
+Worn parts can also damage the hydraulic components of the brake system by overextending the moving parts.
+The critical thing to remember is when you are proactive and perform regular brake maintenance and check-ups, it helps to avoid expensive brake repairs later.

 Brake jobs will have a wide array of costs.
 There are many many variables.
 Manufacturer, the type of driver you are, the distances you drive, etc. So, answering that question in a blog is close to impossible.
-What we can tell you is the cost can be can range anywhere from fifty to thousands of dollars.
+What we can tell you is the cost can range anywhere from fifty to thousands of dollars.
 It depends on your vehicle and the extent of the wear.
 Again, being proactive will help keep the costs down.
-The truth is you shouldn’t ever trust an estimate without your vehicle first being inspected.
+The truth is you shouldn’t ever trust an estimate without an initial inspection.

 Make an appointment at Casey’s Automotive in Sterling, VA.
 Our team of certified technicians has got your brake system covered!